What Is Growth Hacking? A Framework for Growth

 You invest in acquisition channels.

 The goal of acquisition is to drive qualified traffic to your website.
-This typically includes a combination of:
+This typically includes some combination of:

-Some acquisition channels are more likely to be successful than others.
-If you’re selling an e-commerce product, social media ads and influencer marketing will probably be more successful growth marketing strategies than PR.
+Some acquisition channels are more likely to succeed than others.
+If you’re selling an ecommerce product, social media ads and influencer marketing will probably be more successful than PR.

 Once acquisition gets people into your funnel, you have to activate them.